browserengineering/book/book/visual-effects.md

 If any of these imports fail, you probably need to check that Skia and SDL were installed correctly.
-Note that the `ctypes` module comes standard in Python; it helps convert between Python and C types.
+Note that the `ctypes` module comes standard in Python; it is used to convert between Python and C types.

 SDL replaces Tkinter
 ====================